giovanebribeiro/node-task-scheduler/README.md

+## DEPRECIATED!!

+This project was an incredible lab for me and I learned many things.
+However, the node.js changed a lot and I don't have time at the moment to upgrade it.
+So, I decided to archive this repo.
+To everyone that (still!) uses this lib, I recommend the amazing project [agenda](https://www.npmjs.com/package/agenda)

+Thank you for all support.
+See ya!

 # node-task-scheduler [![Build Status](https://travis-ci.org/giovanebribeiro/node-task-scheduler.svg?branch=master)](https://travis-ci.org/giovanebribeiro/node-task-scheduler) [![npm version](https://badge.fury.io/js/node-task-scheduler.svg)](http://badge.fury.io/js/node-task-scheduler) [![Coverage Status](https://coveralls.io/repos/giovanebribeiro/node-task-scheduler/badge.svg?branch=master&service=github)](https://coveralls.io/github/giovanebribeiro/node-task-scheduler?branch=master)

 A Task scheduler for node.js, with cron-syntax, specific execution intervals and due dates.